CrispyDrone/BWSort/Main/ReplayParser.ReplaySorter.UI/README.md

   ![Specify a player name to filter on it.
 Add 'isWinner' and 'race=t' to further refine the search.](./images/help/search-tab-filter-player.png)

   You can search for any part of a player name.
-You can also add the `& isWinner` construct to filter out replays where this player lost, [unfortunately as mentioned before due to strange results for teams when parsing the replays this doesn't work as well as I would hope.](#known-issues).
-You can also further restrict the set of replays to only show those where this player is of a specific race by using the `& race=<race>` construct.
-You can specify `z`, `t`, or `p`.
+You can also add the `& isWinner` construct to filter out replays where this player lost, [unfortunately as mentioned before due to the buggy behavior of the parser this doesn't work that well yet.](#known-issues).
+You can also further restrict the set of replays to only show those where this player is of a specific race by using the `& race=<race>` construct, where race can be either the full name or the first letter (`z`, `t`, or `p`).
+You can search for multiple players at the same time by separating them with a comma.
+So for example: `p:MJ & race=z, Sadeas & race=p` would only give back replays that contain both a player whose name contains `MJ` and played as zerg, and a player with a name that contains `Sadeas` and who played as protoss.

 + Filter on duration by using the `du:<duration>` filter.
 This filter allows you to search for replays lesser than, greater than or equal a specific duration.
 You can also search for replays between 2 durations.